 Theme Class number of times Description

 Introduction 1 Introduction

 Disaster due to heavy

-rainfall utilization of 2 Disease has to be seen with 11 and 12 and a seed on a declaration of a seed of the seed of
+rainfall utilization of 3 Disaster due to heavy rainfall sutilization of weather rader and global climate change

-weather radar and 3 Disaster due to heavy rainfall utilization of weather radar and global climate change
+weather radar and global 3 Disaster due to heavy rainfall utilization of weather radar and global climate change

-global climate change
+climate change

-Flood disaster
+Flood disaster prevention 2 Flood disaster provention and the environment

-prevention and the 2 Flood disaster prevention and the environment
+and the environment Flood disaster prevention and the environment

-environment

-River environment and 2 River environment and disaster management
+River environment and 3 River environment and disaster management

 disaster management River environment and disaster management

-The environment of

-closed water areas / 2 The environment of closed water areas / Atmosphere-ocean climate interaction

-Atmosphere-ocean 2 The environment of closed water areas / Atmosphere-ocean chimate interaction

-climate interaction
+Hydrological processes

+and water disaster 2 Hydrological processes and water disaster predictions

+predictions

 Coastal disasters due to

 tsunamis and storm 2 Coastal disasters due to tsunamis and storm surges

 surges

-Projection of climate
+Projection of climate and

-and coastal 2 Projection of climate and coastal environmental change
+coastal environmental 2 Projection of climate and coastal environmental change

-environmental change
+change

-[Textbook] No particular textbook for this course.
+【Textbook】 No particular textbook for this course.
 Necessary documents and literature introduction are provided in the class room from time to time.